India's Emerging AI Regulatory Landscape: A Pro-Innovation Approach

 Note: This article represents a practitioner’s interpretation of the relevant rules and regulations in place at the time of writing.
 I am not a lawyer, and readers should consult with their own legal counsel and compliance teams before taking any action based on this information.

 India currently has no specific laws or regulations that directly regulate artificial intelligence.
-However, the country has developed several frameworks and guidelines that outline its vision for AI development and deployment.
+But the country has developed several frameworks and guidelines that outline its vision for AI development and deployment.

 Current State of AI Governance